FREQUENTLY ASKED QUESTIONS

 - Where can one view the winning work?

 All the Loeries winners since 1978 can be accessed on our Archive.
 If you have submitted and paid for an entry in the current year, then you have full access to the archive, alternatively you can purchase a subscription.
-The award-winning work is compiled into a travelling showcase that exhibits at schools, major centres and colleges.
+The award-winning work is compiled into a Travelling Exhibition that visits schools, major centres and colleges.

 - What are the dates for Loeries Creative Week?